abruckert/abruckert.github.io/_pages/publications.md

 ## Preprints, work-in-progress

-**A. Bruckert**, M. Abid, M. Perreira da Silva, and P. Le Callet.
-Could the bubbleview metaphor be used to infer visual attention on 3d graphical content ? *Submitted to International Conference on Accoustics, Speech and Signal Processing (ICASSP)*, 2023.
+**A. Bruckert**, L. Lévêque, M. Perreira da Silva, and P. Le Callet, A Dataset of Gaze and Mouse Patterns in the Context of Facial Expression Recognition, *Submitted to ACM IMX*, 2023

+J. Zhang, C. Xian, **A. Bruckert**, P. Le Callet, G. Li, and H. Cai, VSGAN: Visual Saliency guided Generative Adversarial Network for data augmentation, *Submitted to IEEE ICME*, 2023

 ## Thesis